 Sounding Out Your Heritage

-Improving access to informal learning for older people in residential care, day care and sheltered housing settings can have an overwhelmingly positive impact on their health and confidence, and dramatically improve the quality of their lives.
-This Best Practice Toolkit will help care professionals and heritage educators understand the positive impact of on-going heritage learning, and show them how they can develop programmes of learning activity.
+We know that improving access to informal learning for older people can have an overwhelmingly positive impact on their health and confidence, and dramatically improve the quality of their lives.